funfungho/abzLinux/the_linux_command_line/06_io_redirection.md

         cat movie.mpeg.0* > movie.mpeg
         ```

-        - Because wildcards always expand in sorted order, the arguments will be arranged in the correct order
+        - Because **wildcards always expand in sorted order**, the arguments will be arranged in the correct order
 - If `cat` is not given any arguments, it reads from standard input, and since standard input is, by default, attached to the keyboard, it’s waiting for us to type something

     ```bash